RedHenLab/NewsSCOPE/README.md

-##NewsSCOPE

-Tools for geospatial analysis and visualization of places in the news
+NewsSCOPE: Tools for geospatial analysis and visualization of places in the news

 # Back-end processing workflow